Brand Cannibalization: Are You Eating Into Your Own Market?

 What Is Brand Cannibalization?

 Brand cannibalization happens when a company releases two or more products that compete with each other.
+This is also known as product cannibalization, which often occurs during a product launch when new offerings from the same company impact the sales of existing products within the product portfolio.

 This may lead to: